Dr Karina Patrício Ferreira Lima

-- Areas of expertise: International Economic Law and Governance; International Financial and Monetary Law; Law of Money and Banking; Financial Regulation; Law and Political Economy; Legal Institutionalism; Sovereign Debt.
+- Areas of expertise: International Economic Law and Governance; Financial and Monetary Law and Regulation; Law and Political Economy; Law and Macroeconomics; Sovereign Debt.

 - Email: K.Patricio@leeds.ac.uk